 While not as hazardous as some of the other indoor pollutants, even at fairly high levels, concentrations of 1,000ppm or more can cause a decline in cognitive and decision-making performance in humans.
 Carbon dioxide is a natural byproduct of human breathing, so in poor ventilation, these levels can easily get to 1,000ppm or more in the home.
 Most indoor air quality sensors can measure CO2 levels in the air.

 Temperature and Humidity

-While not necessarily a pollutant, high temperatures, and humidity can cause mold and mildew growth, and some humans are sensitive to mold and mildew in the air, causing allergy-like symptoms.
+While not necessarily a pollutant, high temperatures and humidity can cause mold and mildew growth.
+Some humans are sensitive to mold and mildew in the air, causing allergy-like symptoms.

 Why You Should Buy an Air Quality Monitor

 While not necessarily thought of as a weather instrument per se, weather can promote poor air quality.
 Think of a hot day with no wind.
 Air becomes stagnant, and pollution builds.
 We find air quality monitors extremely useful here at our setup — especially since we have several people in our household with medical issues that can be exacerbated by poor air quality.

 If you have medical issues like this or are even just curious about what the air quality is like in your home and outdoors, by all means, consider an air quality monitor.
 We’ve been thrilled with our Davis AirLink and use it to ensure we’re breathing clean, pollutant-free air whenever possible.